 However, one run has been legally scored so the match is a tie.
 Any runs completed in this circumstance are disallowed.

 Q69: (Law 41.7): A spin bowler delivers an above waist-high full toss.
 The facing batter backs away to leg.
 The ball knocks off one of the bails and ricochets over the wicketkeeper and crosses the boundary rope, The fielding team appeals for the ‘bowled’ dismissal, the batter looks confused, unsure if he is out or not.
 What is your decision?

 A: Not out, five no-balls to the batting team.
 As the ball passed the batter above waist-high it is an automatic ‘no ball’, whether it hits the stumps or not.
-As the ball was not struck by the batters and travelled to the boundary, four runs are added to the no ball.
+As the ball was not struck by the batters and travelled to the boundary, four byes (Law Change from October 2017)